Jeff Koinange: Post-CNN career

 Seven months after leaving CNN, Koinange was hired as a news anchor by a new Kenyan TV station, K24, which began test transmissions in Nairobi in December 2007.
-He was the host of Capital Talk Show.
+He was the host of Capital Talk Show, where he won a Kalasha Award for Best TV Host at the 2nd Kalasha International Film & TV Awards.
 He now hosts 'Jeff Koinange Live', a talk show aired on Citizen TV Kenya, part of Royal Media Services and a prime news anchor for the same station.
+He has an Instagram page and has featured fellow workmates, including MC Azeezah Hashim.

 Book: Through my African eyes

 In his autobiography, Through My African Eyes, published in 2014 by the Footprints Press Kenya, Koinange describes his school days and his career climb to be one of Africa's most recognised journalists.
-Despite being a public figure, he has kept a lot of his personal life private, and the book serves as a window into his life.

 Philanthropy and community work

-Koinange has been very prominent in giving back to the community in different ways.
-In 2017, he began an initiative to develop and stock a library in the Kibera slums where students from the neighbourhood can gain access to reading material.
+In 2017, he began an initiative to develop and stock a library in the Kibera slums where students from the neighborhood can gain access to reading material.
 He has also done notable speaking engagements, such as at the Journalism In Africa forum, organised by a community organisation called Fatuma's Voice in 2016.